(The PDA conference in Perth on November 11, 2025)

 3. Stretch days

-Periods of increased capacity, when more demanding activities become possible.
-These require limiting other burdens in advance and substantial recovery afterward.
+There are periods when increased capacity becomes possible and more demanding activities can be undertaken.
+These periods require limiting other burdens in advance and allowing for substantial recovery afterward.

 Monitoring the here and now

-In addition to general capacity, it is important to keep checking whether the child is still within their window of tolerance.
-The question becomes: are we approaching the tipping point of overwhelm?
+In addition to capacity, it is important to keep checking whether the child is still within their window of tolerance.
+The key question becomes: Are we close to the tipping point of overwhelm?

 - procrastination,